-Make an extra $30-$40 per day answering simple Survey questions on PrizeRebel (Use this link to sign up and we both receive a 20% bonus) - http://bit.ly/2GmO0mE Dirty Business: How Mining Made Australia is the history of Australian mining.
+Sign up to Swagbucks and earn up to $1000 a year by shopping online, watching videos and taking surveys.
+Click this link for a $3 sign-up bonus: http://bit.ly/2BwRCil Dirty Business: How Mining Made Australia is the history of Australian mining.
 It portrays how over the last 150 years mining has made Australia rich, yet created an unending struggle over who shares in the wealth.
 It reveals how mining helped forge democracy yet has repeatedly plotted to influence politics and even overthrow democratically elected leaders.
 Whilst mining has also been deeply damaging to Aboriginal society, ironically in the 21st century, it may be aboriginal people's best hope of economic self-determination.

 After working 9 months in different mining sites around Western Australia, I decided to make this little video after realizing that unless you've been there, it's really hard to imagine what is it to live on a mine site village.
 It's usually way better that what people imagine...
 For more information, check my blog at http://nomadxperiment.wordpress.com and these post : - To live on a mining camp in Australia ;http://wp.me/p2nFW7-kE - How to get a job on a mine site in Australia ? : http://wp.me/p2nFW7-ns If you ever need an SEO/SMO expert to rank your website on the first page of Google, check out my new digital marketing project : http://primuseo.com